 New Mexico History Museum

 Where: 113 Lincoln Avenue, just off the Santa Fe Plaza.

 Photography: Permitted without flash

-For those of you who do decide to visit the New Mexico History Museum, you will not be disappointed.
-Spread over 3 floors, the displays will walk you through the cultures and events that shaped what is now the state of New Mexico.
+Although this noteworthy museum in Old Town Santa Fe is impressive, it’s often overlooked.
+Instead, visitors opt to explore Meow Wolf and the Georgia O’Keeffe Museum.
+Those who do visit the New Mexico History Museum won’t be disappointed.
+Three levels of well-curated displays walk you through cultures and events that shaped what is now the state of New Mexico.

 A Brief History of New Mexico

 Let’s not forget New Mexico was part of old Mexico!
-Therefore there is an area dedicated to Mexico’s independence from Spain in 1821.
-This in turn is followed by an exhibit on the Mexican-American War, whereby in 1848 the Treaty of Guadalupe Hidalgo ultimately resulted in the annexation of the lands that are New Mexico today.
+Therefore you’ll find an area dedicated to Mexico’s independence from Spain in 1821.
+Subsequently an exhibit on the Mexican-American War follows, whereby in 1848 the Treaty of Guadalupe Hidalgo resulted in the annexation of lands which make up New Mexico today.

 The museum even has an exhibit on the brief but no less important Battle of Glorieta Pass in the American Civil War.
-Lawless times of the American Soutwest are represented with an exhibit on the Lincoln County War.
-Meanwhile a display on the Santa Fe trail gives way to the effects of the revolutionising railroad.
-Art imitating reality!
+Lawless times of the American Southwest are represented with an exhibit on the Lincoln County War.
+Meanwhile, the Santa Fe Trail display gives way to the effects of the revolutionising railroad.